amirongit/notecode/elasticsearchInAction.md

 |gt|greater than|
 |gte|greater than or equal to|

-- fetches documents whose value of "field" satisfies conditions regarding "operator" & "value"
 ### The Wildcard Query
+- fetches documents whose value of "field" matches "pattern"
 - wildcard query object
     ```
     {